Bloodsuckers from Outer Space: Release

 Bloodsuckers from Outer Space premiered at Joe Bob Briggs' Drive-In Movie Festival in October 1984.
-Paulsen attended the premiere and later said that he was embarrassed by the quality.
+Star Pat Paulsen attended the premiere and later said that he was embarrassed by the quality.
 Karl-Lorimar Home Video released it on home video in 1986, and Media Blasters released it on DVD on December 30, 2008.

 Reception

 Travis Box of the Dallas Observer cited it as one of the best low budget films made in Texas.
 Mike Phalin of Dread Central rated it 5/5 stars and wrote, "Bloodsuckers From Outer Space could be one of the kings of low budget B-Movies."
-Academic Peter Dendle wrote in The Zombie Encyclopedia that it "is a lot like the following year's Return of the Living Dead, except that it isn't funny or exciting."
+Academic Peter Dendle wrote in The Zombie Encyclopedia that it "is a lot like the following year's The Return of the Living Dead, except that it isn't funny or exciting."